3. Material Accounting Policies

 3.13 Borrowing Costs

-Borrowing costs specifically identified to the acquisition or construction of qualifying assets is capitalized as part of such assets.
-A qualifying asset is one that necessarily takes substantial period of time to get ready for intended use.
-All other borrowing costs are charged to the Statement of Profit and Loss.
+Borrowing costs specifically identified to the acquisition or construction of qualifying assets are capitalized as part of such assets.
+A qualifying asset is one that necessarily takes a substantial period of time to get ready for the intended use.
+All other borrowing costs are charged to the statement of profit and loss.

 Interest income earned on temporary investment of specific borrowings pending their expenditure on qualifying assets is deducted from the borrowing costs eligible for capitalization.
-Borrowing costs that are not directly attributable to a qualifying asset are recognised in the Statement of Profit and Loss using the effective interest method.
+Borrowing costs that are not directly attributable to a qualifying asset are recognised in the statement of profit and loss using the Effective Interest Rate (EIR) method.

 3.14 Financial instruments

-Financial assets and financial liabilities are recognised when Company becomes a party to the contractual provisions of the instruments.
+Financial assets and financial liabilities are recognised when the company becomes a party to the contractual provisions of the instruments.

 All recognised financial assets are subsequently measured in their entirety at either amortised cost or fair value, depending on the classification of the financial assets.